MicrosoftDocs/win32/desktop-src/NetMon2/parsertemporarylockframe.md

 ---
-Description: 'The ParserTemporaryLockFrame function locks a frame when it enters a parser and unlocks the frame when the function exits the parser.' ms.assetid: 'c1c52f62-1974-47cc-8c37-61918fbce54a'
+Description: The ParserTemporaryLockFrame function locks a frame when it enters a parser and unlocks the frame when the function exits the parser. ms.assetid: c1c52f62-1974-47cc-8c37-61918fbce54a
 title: ParserTemporaryLockFrame function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ParserTemporaryLockFrame function